IAmPara0x/Yuno/README.md

 if anyone of them has watched such kind of anime then they will recommend it.
 Hence, subreddits like [r/Animesuggest](https://www.reddit.com/r/Animesuggest/) were created.
-But that's very inefficient my hypothesis was **reviews contains enough information about that particular anime that will statisfiy queries like mentioned above.** or framed differently **if a person looking for a specific type of anime if he/she will read all the reviews about a particular anime then that will be sufficient for him/her to decide wheter this anime has that specific properties or not.**
+But that's very inefficient my hypothesis was **reviews contains enough information about that particular anime that will statisfiy queries like mentioned above.** or framed differently **if a person looking for a specific type of anime if he/she will read all the reviews about a particular anime then that will be sufficient for him/her to decide whether this anime has that specific properties or not.**

 <hr>